 Alongside this same rail are a solid-feeling power button and volume rocker.
 Stereo speakers, a headphone jack and an off-center microUSB port line the bottom of the tablet.

 The Tab S2 has a physical, fingerprint-sensing home button in front with the usual oval shape, and two capacitive buttons on either side.
 These keys light up by default every time the display is touched.

 The beams of light are a bit distracting when scrolling and reading text near the bottom of the screen, and turning them off in settings doesn't help orient your fingers in the dark.
 This wider tablet isn't like a narrower phone, where you know the exact location of these keys.

-The latest Galaxy Tab comes in three colors: Black, White and Gold.
-Gone are the fancy names like Dazzling White and Titanium Bronze, reflecting Samsung's minimalist design with this year's ultra-thin tablet.
+The Galaxy Tab S2 comes in three colors: Black, White and Gold.
+Gone are the fancy names like Dazzling White and Titanium Bronze, reflecting Samsung's minimalist design with this ultra-thin tablet.

 Samsung has the best displays among smartphones with its Galaxy S6 and Note 5 handsets, and the same is mostly true of the Samsung Galaxy Tab S2.

-The Galaxy Tab S slates had a resolution of 2,560 x 1,600 with more pixels per inch.
-The Tab S2 is technically a step down, even if you can't notice at first glance.
+The earlier Galaxy Tab S slates had a resolution of 2,560 x 1,600, with more pixels per inch.
+The Tab S2 is technically a step down in that regard, even if you can't notice at first glance.

 What happened?
 While the S1 sported a narrow, movie-friendly 16:9 aspect ratio, the new Tab S2 is wider, with a letter paper-sized 4:3 aspect ratio.
-It's more suited for web browsing.
+It's more suited for web browsing and similar tasks.